therealabdi2/capacitor-mlkit-doc-scanner-plugin/README.md

 This plugin allows you to use Google's ML Kit Document Scanner in your Capacitor applications.
 It provides an easy way to add a document scanning feature, allowing users to scan documents and receive them as JPEG images and/or PDF files.

+## Demo

+A demo application showcasing the capabilities of this plugin can be found here: [https://github.com/therealabdi2/demo-mlkit-doc-scanner](https://github.com/therealabdi2/demo-mlkit-doc-scanner)

 ## Installation

 ```bash